bjogart/logaine-lorestar/_posts/2023-11-05-intro-to-strongholds.md

 plus a surcharge equal to 10% times the number of facilities total.
 If you add another facility later, you pay the difference.
-The extra costs cover the soundproof windows that you Tower-dwellers will learn to appreciate once your Keep-er begins their daily drills.
+The extra costs cover the soundproof windows that you Tower-dwellers will learn to appreciate once your keeper begins their daily drills.

 > Dridugar decides it would be swell to have a Keep-Temple complex
 > like Saint Gwydion's temple back home.
 > They polls the local carpenter's guild who send an invoice back
 > for (1 + 0.1 &times; 2 (facilities)) &times; (1,500 (keep) + 1,250 (temple)) = 3,300 silver pieces.
+>
 > Once Dridugar's Fancy TempleKeep is built
 > their friend Fiogo senses a chance of chicanery and orders a Tower for cheap.
 > The cunning and handsome GM however sees through Fiogo's foibles.